-Worship Jesus — Our Immanuel, our Savior, and our King this Christmas!
+Worship Jesus — Our Immanuel, our Savior, and our King this Christmas and every day!